olopcodes/suite-landing-apge/README.md

 # Frontend Mentor - Workit landing page solution

-This is a solution to the [Workit landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
+This is a solution to the [Suite landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).

 ## Table of contents